filter image

 Set out different types of materials that can be used for easy access

-For children who are curious, but don’t like getting dirty, set up an experience in a see-through tray for clear-exploration or include things like a magnifying-glass or wheelbarrow to transport around the garden.
-Including items such as stainless-steel tools can encourage the children to develop practical skills, whilst developing their hand eye coordination, as well as problem solving skills.
+For curious children, who don’t like getting dirty, set up an experience in a see-through tray for clear exploration or include things like a magnifying glass or wheelbarrow to transport around the garden.
+Including items such as stainless steel tools can encourage the children to develop practical skills, whilst developing their hand-eye coordination, as well as problem-solving skills.

 Simple Mud Play ideas with found materials can include: